barchiesi/vim_config/README.md

 4. Default font is Inconsolata, install it or change in `config/common/appearance.vimrc`.

 ## Install steps
-1. Clone this repository in `~/.vim`.
+1. Clone this repository in `~/.vim` or `~/vimfiles` if using with Windows.
+This path will be referred to as `$VIMHOME`.
-2. Enter `~/.vim` and run `git submodule update --init --recursive` to pull in Vundle plugin.
+2. Enter `$VIMHOME` and run `git submodule update --init --recursive` to pull in Vundle plugin.
 3. Run `vim -c PluginInstall` to download and install plugins.
 Errors until plugin list are expected.
-4. Enter `~/.vim/bundle/YouCompleteMe` and run `python3 install.py --clang-completer`.
+4. Enter `$VIMHOME/bundle/YouCompleteMe` and run `python3 install.py --clang-completer`.
 Remove `--clang-completer` to disable  C language semantic and JavaScript support.

 ## JavaScript/HTML/CSS
-`~/.vim/vimwebrc` contains JavaScript specific configuration.
-To use it start vim via `vim -u ~/.vim/vimwebrc` or use the script located in `~/.vim/bin`.
+`$VIMHOME/vimwebrc` contains JavaScript specific configuration.
+To use it start vim via `vim -u $VIMHOME/vimwebrc` or use the script located in `$VIMHOME/bin`.
-Additional plugins must be installed with `:PluginInstall` while using `~/.vim/vimwebrc` config.
+Additional plugins must be installed with `:PluginInstall` while using `$VIMHOME/vimwebrc` config.

 ## Python
 The next section is taken from the YouCompleteMe README.